Daybook Data Processing Addendum (DPA)

 12.1.
 Each Party’s liability arising out of or in connection with this DPA, whether in contract, delict, statute, or otherwise, is subject to the limitations of liability set out in clause 8 of the Daybook Customer Terms of Service, including the aggregate cap at six (6) months of fees paid.

 12.2.
-Nothing in clause 12.1 limits either Party’s liability for: (a) regulatory fines or penalties imposed directly on that Party by the Information Regulator or a court for that Party’s own breach of POPIA; (b) wilful misconduct or fraud; or (c) any other liability that cannot be excluded or limited under South African law.
+Nothing in clause 12.1 limits either Party’s liability for: (a) regulatory fines or penalties imposed directly on that Party by the ICO, the Information Regulator, or a court for that Party’s own breach of the UK GDPR or POPIA; (b) wilful misconduct or fraud; or (c) any other liability that cannot be excluded or limited under applicable law.

 12.3.
-Where the Information Regulator or a court imposes a fine or penalty on one Party arising out of facts that are partly the fault of the other Party, the Parties will cooperate in good faith to determine an equitable apportionment, taking into account each Party’s respective contribution.
+Where the ICO, the Information Regulator, or a court imposes a fine or penalty on one Party arising out of facts that are partly the fault of the other Party, the Parties will cooperate in good faith to determine an equitable apportionment, taking into account each Party’s respective contribution.

 13. Governing law and dispute resolution